U.S. Coast Guard Sector Boston and Massachusetts Bay Harbor Safety Committee Deep Draft PSA

 U.S. Coast Guard Lt.
 Cmdr.
-Jessica Hull, the chief of the waterways management branch at Coast Guard Sector Boston, and Bob Blair, a Massachusetts State Pilot, speak about safe vessel operation around deep draft vessels.
+Jessica Hull, the chief of the waterways management branch at Coast Guard Sector Boston, and Bob Blair, a Massachusetts State Pilot Captain, speak about safe vessel operation around deep draft vessels.
 The video was created as a presentation for the National Harbor Safety Conference.
-(U.S. Coast Guard video by PA3 Rajesh Harrilal) (Video created with Adobe Premiere) (Captioned)
+(U.S. Coast Guard video by PA3 Rajesh Harrilal) (Video created with Adobe Premiere) (Not captioned)

 |Date Taken: